Aywa RuntimeDocumentation

 High volume

-Multiple nodes, managed Postgres, managed Redis, S3/R2/MinIO, ClickHouse, and load balancing.
+Enterprise custom: multiple nodes, managed Postgres, managed Redis, S3/R2/MinIO, ClickHouse, and explicit routing/load-balancing design.

 Production readiness gates

-In production mode the runtime should fail closed when critical storage, auth, or signing settings are missing.
+In production mode the runtime fails closed when critical storage, auth, or signing settings are missing.
 That prevents a customer from accidentally running a memory-only lab setup in production.

 API authProtected routes require bearer or API key authentication.